archivesspace/archivesspace/README_RELEASE.md

 script that rips apart the READMEs.
 Links in the site's side bar need to be added to [Jekyll's sidebar](https://github.com/archivesspace/archivesspace/blob/master/docs/_includes/sidebar.html).

+Before the `build/run doc:build` step, but sure you run the `backend:test` step.
+This will run all your tests, including the documentation_spec.rb spec, which runs through all the endpoints, generates factory girl fixture json, and spits it into a json file ( endpoint_examples.json ).

 To build the documentation: